 Dolphins’ process for breathing functions very similar to a whale’s.
 Similar to whales, dolphins also have a blowhole that is located at the top of their heads, through which they expel CO2 and remaining air in their lungs.
 When a dolphin needs to take in air, it breaches the surface of the ocean and exhales before taking its next breath.
 During the powerful exhale, dolphins will spray up water at the surface of the ocean, producing what is referred to as a dolphin “spout”.
 When navigating the deep blue in search of marine life, many boat captains will use whale and dolphin spouts to identify species from far away!

-To see dolphins, whales and other marine life in their natural habitat, we invite you to experience an unforgettable whale watching cruise with Harbor Breeze!
+To see dolphins, whales and other marine life in their natural habitat, we invite you to experience an unforgettable Los Angeles whale watching and Long Beach whale watching cruise with Harbor Breeze!
 With decades of experience navigating the waters on the West Coast, we promise you a thrilling trip that the entire family will love and cherish for years to come.
 Contact us for ticket information by calling 562-432-4900 today.
 We hope to see you aboard soon!